Best Mesh Routers for 2021

-Mesh routers are router that have multiple access points on a single network.
+Mesh routers are routers that have multiple access points on a single network.
 Traditionally, mesh networks and related equipment have been used by corporations and organizations to cover large areas, like office buildings, with a singular network so that employees can move around without losing a consistent internet connection.
 The technology works similarly to cell phone towers that allow people to stay on the phone despite moving around large areas.

 The technology has since been adapted for the consumer market, so you can take advantage of mesh networking in your home.

-Why You Need Them?
+Why You Need a Mesh Router?